 You will see the famous Bamburgh Castle long before you arrive in Bamburgh itself.
 It is a magnificent structure and is still inhabited.

 Home to the Royal Seat of the Kings of Northumbria Bamburgh Castle is a castle on which myths and legends are based.
 It is also rumoured to have a ghost or two inhabiting its corridors.

 We struggled to find parking in Bamburgh itself but if you are luckier than us and do manage to get parked in the village there is the Grace Darling Museum to visit as well as lots of lovely tea rooms and restaurants.

-As I mentioned the priory itself is the ruins of the original home of the famous Lindisfarne Gospels and the initial burial place of St Cuthbert. (now reburied in Durham Cathedral) It was founded in 635 AD by St Cuthbert but eventually abandoned in 875AD due to increasingly frequent raids by the Vikings.
+As I mentioned the ruined priory was the original home of the famous Lindisfarne Gospels and the initial burial place of St Cuthbert (now reburied in Durham Cathedral) The Abbey was founded in 635 AD by St Cuthbert but eventually abandoned in 875AD due to increasingly frequent raids by Vikings.